Erich von Holst and Karl Herzog

-Mechanikus published a series of articles of the academic
+Mechanikus published a series

-Der Schwingenflug in der Natur und in der Technik
+Der Schwingenflug in der Natur und

-Among other things he drawed and described there how the models by E. v.
+Among other things he drew and described there how the models by E. v.
 Holst can be built.
 Below, these articles are available separately in PDF-format (all in German).
 But there is also a compilation (PDF 9.0 MB) of all articles.

 Efforts in the history of flying

-Biophysics of the
+Biophysics of the bird flight

-Flapping wing models
+Flapping wing models by E. v.
+Holst

+by E. v.
+Holst.
+The pterosaur has been powered by a rubber motor.
 Together with the clever filament gear the drive is pictured in the

-by E. v.
+Band II by E. v.
 Holst (p.
 116 and 136).
+Please look at

 Here is a design study of flapping wings by Karl Herzog.
 At the version A and B the axis of the hand wing runs obliquely in relation to the flight direction, like on birds.
 Other designers of flapping wings mostly aligned it parallel to the longitudinal axis of the wing (like version C).

-Animated pictures (2.0 MB)
+Animated pictures from the

 Band 91, 1943).

 The animation shows a climb flight of the artificial bird of about 30 deg and a flapping period of 2.5 per second.
-There is to seen the small rotation of the wing root and the wing twisting.
+There is to seen the small turning of the wing root and the wing twisting.

-Buzzard with an electric drive
+Buzzard with electric drive

-technical flapping flight (PDF 1.0 MB)
+Pathways to the technical flapping flight